OpenSecEd/infosec/README.md

 [Second Cycle]: https://github.com/OpenSecEd/infosec/tree/second

-Information Security on First Cycle
+Information Security on Second Cycle
 ===============================================================================

 The main document is the study guide, found in the `studyguide/` directory.